 Pursuit of new wind turbine technology

-If the standard VAWT designs don’t work, what will?
-Here are a couple of possibilities that should work in principle.
+If the standard vertical axis wind turbine designs don’t work, what will?
+Here are a couple of possibilities for new wind turbine technology.
 More research is needed to see if they will work as well in practice.

 - Instead of attaching blades to a central shaft, one patent proposes supporting the blades on a circular frame.
 Some kind of central shaft would still have to operate the generator, but it doesn’t have to support the entire weight of the rotor.
 Such a machine ought to be sturdier.

 - Another more radical design called the blinking sail updates the old Persian windmill and the Savonius rotor.
 Instead of a single piece of fabric forming a sail, each frame of the blinking sail has horizontal bars with separate sheets of fabric on them.
 Or instead of fabric, plastic or aluminum.
 The sail blocks the wind on the downwind side and causes the turbine to rotate.
 But when the same frame returns upwind, the wind blows the fabric open so that it no longer resists the wind.

 These are only two of the new ideas for designing a VAWT.
 Other alternative wind turbines either dispense with towers in favor of some kind of airborne turbine or dispense with rotating blades.
 The history of invention indicates that most of these ideas will prove impractical.
 But something is bound to work eventually.